MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 ## Reimport estimates to create a budget

 If errors occur during the process of creating a budget from estimates, you can make the required changes to the estimates to address the errors.
-You can then try to recreate the budget from estimates.
+You can then try to re-create the budget from estimates.

 > [!IMPORTANT]
-> If you reimport estimates to create a budget, the budget is deleted and recreated.
-Any changes that were made to the budget is overwritten.
+> If you reimport estimates to create a budget, the budget is deleted and re-created.
+Any changes that were made to the budget are overwritten.

 > [!NOTE]
 > You can reimport estimates only if the budget is in **Draft** status.